ryansolid/dom-expressions/packages/dom-expressions/README.md

 ## Runtime Generator

-Dom Expressions is designed to allow ypu to create a runtime to be tree shakeable.
+Dom Expressions is designed to allow you to create a runtime to be tree shakeable.
 It does that by using "babel-plugin-transform-rename-import" to rename the import to your reactive core file.
 Setup the babel plugin and then `export * from "dom-expressions/src/runtime"`from your runtime.
 Be sure to not exclude the dom-expressions node_module.

 ```js
 {